danielgordon10/danielgordon10.github.io/README.md

 Personal website
 https://danielgordon10.github.io/index.html

+## Instructions on making a basic update:
+1. Change whatever code needs changing.
+1. When done call `sh export_website.sh` which does a bit of post-processing, and pushes the files to the server.

 ## Instructions on adding a new page:
 1. Copy [project_info/aa_empty.json](project_info/aa_empty.json) to new file.
 1. Fill in the missing values.